Progesterone can cause temporary breast swelling and fullness, but progesterone alone does not reliably lead to permanent breast enlargement.

 Hormonal Therapy and Breast Size: What Role Does Progesterone Play?

 Hormonal therapies often combine estrogen with progesterone (or synthetic progestins) for various medical reasons such as contraception or menopausal symptom management.
-The interaction between these hormones can influence breast tissue differently depending on dosage and duration.
+The interaction between these hormones can influence breast tissue differently depending on dosage, formulation, and duration.

-Women using combined oral contraceptives sometimes experience mild breast enlargement early in treatment due to fluid retention from progestins.
-However, this effect usually plateaus or reverses after several months.
+Women using combined oral contraceptives sometimes experience mild breast fullness early in treatment due to fluid retention and hormone-related breast tenderness.
+However, this effect usually plateaus or reverses after several months as the body adjusts.

-Postmenopausal hormone replacement therapy (HRT) often includes both hormones to protect uterine lining while alleviating menopausal symptoms.
-Some HRT users report increased breast tenderness or slight size changes linked primarily to estrogen rather than progesterone alone.
+Postmenopausal hormone replacement therapy (HRT) may include both estrogen and progesterone or a progestogen when the uterus is present, because progesterone helps protect the uterine lining from unopposed estrogen.
+Some HRT users report increased breast tenderness or slight size changes, but these effects are usually linked to the combined hormone environment rather than progesterone alone.

 Table: Hormonal Effects on Breast Tissue